soulspace-org/overarch/doc/design.md

 Q: **How can duplication reduced in views of specific instanciations of the model?**

    Use case:
-   Deployment view to different stages with replacement of the stage variable with the name of the stage or stage specific values (e.g. CIDR ranges, ...).
+   Deployment view to different stages with replacement of the stage variable with the name of the stage or stage specific values (e.g.
+   CIDR ranges, ...).
    Merging of additional elements in the instantiation with elements in the template, e.g. local queues for testing in the dev stage, which are external in the prod stage.

-A: Parameterized views, view templates with variable replacement and element merging.
+A: Parameterized views, view templates with variable replacement and element merging (not implemented yet).

 Q: **How can we support different exporting formats, e.g. diagramming tools, and not be specific in the specification of the views/diagrams?**